International email: Email addresses

-A Russian might wish to use иван.сергеев@пример.рф as their identifier but be forced to use a transcription such as ivan.sergeev@example.ru or even some other completely unrelated identifier instead.
+A speaker of a language using Cyrillic might wish to use a string like бацка.махно as their identifier, but be forced to use a transliteration such as batska.makno@example.org or even some other identifier instead.
 The same is true of Chinese, Japanese, and other nationalities that do not use Latin scripts, but also applies to users from non-English-speaking European countries whose desired addresses might contain diacritics (e.g. André or Płużyna).
 As a result, email users are forced to identify themselves using non-native scripts, which may result in errors due to ambiguity of transliteration (for example, иван.сергеев may become ivan.sergeev, ivan.sergeyev, or something else).
 Alternatively, developers of email systems must compensate for this by converting identifiers from their native scripts to ASCII scripts and back again at the user interface layer.

 International email, by contrast, uses Unicode characters encoded as UTF-8—allowing for the encoding the text of addresses in most of the world's writing systems.

 The following are all valid international email addresses: